-Get your camera ready because the Adirondack fall foliage guide is here!
-The Adirondacks provide such excellent fall foliage viewing because the deciduous tree population is dominated by only a few species, which all turn color more or less in unison.
-This provides excellent all-over color at peak that is rare in other parts of the world.
+Get your camera ready because the Adirondack fall foliage is here!
+The Adirondack Park provides excellent fall foliage viewing because the deciduous tree population is dominated by only a few species, which all change colors more or less in unison.
+This provides all-over color at one peak time, which is rare in other parts of the world.
 See our Adirondack fall foliage map below for typical peak foliage viewing in different parts of the Adirondacks.

 Adirondack Peak Fall Foliage Map - The Best Time To Go